 In the end, we called it a day after Lenox completed 69 cuts.
 Milwaukee made it to 42 and Diablo only managed 24.
 That’s a huge difference on both cutting speed and blade life.

 Why Such a Big Difference?

 When you’re cutting in thick metal and especially solid metal like rebar, vibration and chatter take their toll from the blade, not just your arms.
 Those lateral movements cause the teeth to try and cut through the side of the cut and not just through it.
 It’s a violent encounter that you can feel as vibration and sometimes see as the blade trying to jump around.

 That thicker and taller design that Lenox brings to the table gives the blade more stability.
 In turn, you experience smoother, faster cuts and longer blade life.

 Price and Value

-At just over $17 each, the Lenox Lazer CT Carbide Sawzall Blade is more expensive than both Milwaukee ($14.99) and Diablo ($12.99).
-However, it’s clearly the superior blade, so paying more isn’t unreasonable.
-Is it $2 more valuable than Milwaukee and $4 more valuable than Diablo?
-We can make the argument that it is.
+At just over $15 each, the Lenox Lazer CT Carbide Sawzall Blade prices closely with both Milwaukee and Diablo.
+However, it’s clearly the superior blade, so even paying more isn’t unreasonable.

 Faster cutting and longer life – what more can you ask for in your thick metal Sawzall blade?
 The Lenox Lazer CT Carbide Thick Metal Reciprocating Saw Blade gives you both with a significant gap to its closest competition.
-You’ll pay a couple dollars more for the blade, but it’s worth the upgrade.
+You may pay a couple of dollars more for the blade, but it’s worth the upgrade.

 Milwaukee Torch Carbide Review